 Adventure Zone by Adventure HQ

-An extension to their popular retail stores for outdoor adventurers, you can join in the fun and interactive indoor experiences at their Times Square and Galleria Mall branches in Dubai.
-Activities on offer include obstacle courses, climbing pinnacle, cable climb course.
+You can join in the fun and interactive indoor experiences at their Times Square and Galleria Mall branches in Dubai as an extension to their popular retail stores for outdoor adventurers.
+Activities on offer include obstacle courses, climbing pinnacle, and a cable climb course.
 Galleria also has a low ropes course and Fun Climb Wall.